 We are a privately-held, family-owned company seeking to promote and advance respect for human rights across our value chain - from farms to suppliers' factories to our own workplaces.
-For more than 100 years, we've sought to bring our Five Principles of Quality, Responsibility, Mutuality, Efficiency and Freedom to life every day, in pursuit of creating shared growth and opportunity across the communities we touch.
+For more than 100 years, we've sought to bring our Five Principles of Quality, Responsibility, Mutuality, Efficiency and Freedom to life every day, in pursuit of creating enduring benefits and opportunity across the communities we touch.

-In 2017, we launched our Sustainable in a Generation Plan, a set of interconnected ambitions across the areas of Healthy Planet, Thriving People and Nourishing Wellbeing, supported by a USD 1 billion investment.
-Our ambition in the area of Thriving People is to enable 1 million people in our value chain to thrive by driving meaningful improvements in their lives.
-The core focus areas of this ambition are increasing income, respecting human rights, and unlocking opportunities for women.
+In 2017, we launched our Sustainable in a Generation Plan, a set of interconnected ambitions across the areas of Healthy Planet, Thriving People and Nourishing Wellbeing, supported by an initial USD \$1 billion investment.
+Our Thriving People ambition is to meaningfully improve the lives of 1 million people across our value chain to enable them to thrive.

+The core focus areas of this ambition are:

+Increasing Income:

-- Increasing Income: Our goal is for everyone working within our extended supply chains to earn a sufficient income to maintain a decent standard of living. - Respecting Human Rights: Our goal is for everyone touched by our business to be treated with fairness, dignity and respect. - Unlocking Opportunities for Women: Our goal is to unlock opportunities for women in our workplaces, marketplaces and supply chains.
+Our goal is for everyone working within our extended supply chains to earn a sufficient income to maintain a decent standard of living.

+Respecting Human Rights:

+Our goal is for everyone touched by our business to be treated with fairness, dignity and respect.

+Unlocking Opportunities for Women:

+Our goal is to unlock opportunities for women in our workplaces, marketplaces and sourcing communities so that they can reach their full potential.